The complete list of properties and methods implemented by accessible elements.

 NSAccessibility—that best matches your element’s behavior.

-By default, many of the AppKit classes already adopt the
+By default, many AppKit classes already adopt the

 NSAccessibility protocol.
 In particular,